Earture/YKiss/README.md

 3 | Resistor 20KΩ
 4 | Breadboard

- * please don't use the chinese chiper editon of arduino UNO, for the Mega16U2 is replace by the CH130 usb to serial chip.
+ * please don't use the chinese chiper editon of arduino UNO, for the Mega16U2 was replaced by the CH130 usb to serial chip.
 ## GUIDE

 ### STEP 1 : burn the MIDI firmware for Arduino Uno